themiscadiz/Assignment4/README.md

 ## Challenges, Struggles & Questions
 1. Understanding the nature of backend, node, and how to work with it.
 2. How to request the information of different votes from different animals?
-Do I have to used and asynf function in the <script> for each animal?
+Do I have to use an async function in the <script> for each animal?
 3. Deployment of website in Glitch